tuayang/liri-node-app/README.md

 Enter on command line: `node liri.js do-what-it-says`

 The key term: `do-what-it-says` is a command line input that executes content from the random.txt file.
 The default data is currently set to 'spotify-this-song, I Want It That Way'.
-The data set may be changed to 'concert-this, *artist name* or 'movie-this, movie title'.
+The data set may be changed to 'concert-this, *artist name* or 'movie-this, *movie title*'.

 ![Do-what-it-says demo](https://github.com/tuayang/liri-node-app/blob/master/images/do-what-it-says.jpg?raw=true)